 Notice: The content on this web page is out-of-date. Please visit the International Medical Education Program’s updated website 

 International Medical Education

 In 1995, building on the previous efforts of UMMS faculty and students, a more formal program in International Medical Education began.
 Interest in international training has always been a part of the UMMS student body.
-Since the development of the new program interest has accelerated.
-Each year thirty clinical years students study abroad.
+Since the development of the new program, interest has accelerated.
+Each year, thirty clinical students study abroad.
 These students travel to such countries as South Africa, Costa Rica, Honduras, Cuba, Peru, Bolivia, Belize, Mexico, Ecuador, India, Nepal, Israel, Ireland, France, Jamaica, Puerto Rico, and Australia.